Table of Contents

 Epidemiology of Pericardial Effusion

-Asymptomatic pericardial effusions have been shown in about 3 % of patients at autopsy.
+Asymptomatic pericardial effusions have been reported in about 3 % of patients at autopsy.
 The groups at greatest risk of developing pericardial effusion include patients with cancer and patients with HIV and AIDS.
-Tamponade, requiring a large effusion, is less common.
+Tamponade, requiring a large effusion, is less common and, when present, is usually due to trauma rather than a chronic illness.

 Etiology of Pericardial Effusion

-Effusions and tamponade can occur as a result of pericarditis of any type.
+Serous effusions occur as a result of pericarditis.
 Malignancy, especially lung and breast cancer, is the most common cause of effusion and tamponade followed by uremia and infectious disease.
-Effusion is also common after cardiac surgery while an effusion due to a myocardial rupture is rare.
+Autoimmune disorders are also known to cause pericardial effusion.

 Pathology and Pathophysiology of Pericardial Effusion

-Pericardial effusions can be serous, hemorrhagic or serosanguinous (a pink mixture of serous and hemorrhagic).
+Pericardial effusions can be serous, hemorrhagic, or serosanguinous.

-As the pericardial effusion continues to grow diastolic filling will be affected.
+As the pericardial effusion continues to grow, the diastolic filling will be affected.
 The physiologic response is to increase the heart rate in order to maintain cardiac output.
-Venous return is also hampered by the gathering fluid, resulting in intravascular buildup in the superior and inferior vena cava and a collapse of the right atrium and ventricle and then left ventricle and a drop in cardiac output.
-Insufficient cardiac output eventually leads to shock.
+Venous return is also hampered by the gathering fluid around the heart, resulting in an intravascular buildup in the superior and inferior vena cava and a collapse of the right atrium and ventricle.
+Then, the left ventricle is last to collapse, leading to a significant drop in cardiac output.
+Insufficient cardiac output eventually leads to shock, cardiac arrest, and death.

 Symptoms of a cardiac effusion include the following: